danielmuthama/Gesture-controlled-lock-in-Arduino/README.md

     We could only use an Arduino Uno or Micro 3.3v, as any other board won't work for some odd reason.
 > Assembling procedure

-    Connect the LCD in board as shown.
+    - Connect the LCD in board as illustrated in the schematic below.
     - If you don't have a 10k potentiometer, use a 1k resistor and connect it to the GND.
     - The APDS-9960 sensor need to be slightly shifted when using the Arduino Uno.
     - Connect SCL and SDA to a 4.7k resistor.
 Inorder to draw power connect 4.7k resistor to high 3.3v.